AndrewWPhillips/eggql/TUTORIAL.md

 ### Subscriptions

 Subscriptions are one of the most powerful features of GraphQL.
-They allow a client to request a stream of data that is sent over a permanent connection (ie, websocket).
+They allow a client to request a stream of data that is sent over a permanent connection (eg. websocket).
 Setting up Subscriptions is easy - almost exactly the same as Queries and Mutations.
 For example, there is a root Subscription object, just like the root Query object.
 The major difference with subscriptions is that the resolvers do not return a value - instead they return a **Go channel** which sends a stream of values.

 In this section we will allow the client to subscribe to new reviews for an episode.